By Rafael Blanes

 What is the difference between RevPAR and TrevPAR?

 RevPAR and TrevPAR are metrics that can be confusing due to their similar names, but they measure two different things.

 RevPAR, or revenue per available room, only looks at the revenue generated from the rooms sold, making it a more limited metric.
 TrevPAR or Total Revenue Per Available Room is a broader metric that will tell you other sales sources such as F&B, parking, spa and health services, events, and all the different sources of revenue generated by your hotel business.

 Since TrevPAR covers the sources of your sales in-depth, it will give you a more accurate picture of your hotel business’s performance at any period of time.

-Having these metrics in mind as a hotelier and understanding what each of them evaluates will help you better assess the success of your business, make the best strategic decisions, and drive more profit for your properties.
+Having these metrics in mind and understanding what each of them evaluates will help you better assess your hotel’s profitability, make the best forecasting decisions, and drive more profit.